General Information

 Three-dimensional drawing of a pedestrian hybrid cable-stayed suspension bridge sector.

 The bridge has two stay and two lateral cables per shore.
 They are connected to the anchorages, the pylons, and the main span girder.
-The stay cables are connected to the pylons' mid-height cross-beams, while the lateral cables to the cantilever lateral beams.
-The girder connections are located at about a quarter of the main span.
+The stay cables are connected to the pylons' mid-height cross-beams, while the lateral cables are connected to the pylons' cantilever lateral beams.
+The stay and lateral cables are connected to the main span girder at approximately a quarter of the main span.
 Figure 3 shows a side view of a pylon, while figure 4 shows a girder connection.

 Pylon.